U.N. greenlights Russia's cybercrime convention resolution, alarming rights advocates | The Japan Times

-UNITED NATIONS – The United Nations on Friday approved a Russian-led resolution that aims to create a new convention on cybercrime, alarming rights groups and Western powers that fear it is an attempt to restrict freedom online.
+UNITED NATIONS – The United Nations on Friday approved a Russian-led bid that aims to create a new convention on cybercrime, alarming rights groups and Western powers that fear a bid to restrict online freedom.

-The United States, European powers and rights groups fear that the language is code for legitimizing crackdowns on expression at a time when numerous countries are moving to define criticism of the government as “criminal.”
+The United States, European powers and rights groups fear that the language is code for legitimizing crackdowns on expression, with numerous countries moving to define criticism of the government as “criminal.”

-China heavily restricts internet searches to hide topics that are sensitive to its communist leadership, as well as news sites with critical coverage.
+China heavily restricts internet searches to hide topics sensitive to its communist leadership as well as news sites with critical coverage.

 A number of countries have increasingly tried to turn off the internet, with India cutting off access in Kashmir in August after it stripped the Muslim-majority region of its autonomy, and Iran taking much of the country offline as it cracked down on protests in November.

-U.S. deputy ambassador Cherith Norman Chalet told the assembly before the vote: “This resolution will undermine international cooperation to combat cybercrime at a time when enhanced coordination is essential.
-There is no consensus among member states on the need or value of drafting a new treaty.
-It will only serve to stifle global efforts to combat cybercrime.”

-Another U.S. official said in an interview, “It is precisely our fear that (a new convention) would allow the codification at an international and global level of these types of controls that’s driving our opposition and our concerns about this resolution.”
+“It is precisely our fear that (a new convention) would allow the codification at an international and global level of these types of controls that’s driving our opposition and our concerns about this resolution,” a U.S. official said.

 Any new U.N. treaty that spells out internet controls would be “inimical to the United States’ interests because that doesn’t tally with the fundamental freedoms we see as necessary across the globe,” he said.